 Radio Data Technician II

-Posted in Information Technology about 1 month ago.
+Posted in Information Technology 2 months ago.

 Location: Midland, Texas

 Overview: Level II RF and Data Field Services Technician performs a variety of skilled technical work in configuration, maintenance, repair and troubleshooting of telecommunications physical, data link and network layer systems and associated equipment.
 Duties are performed in a highly customer orientated organization where the exercise of excellent customer service and teamwork is paramount.
 Operating, monitoring, and servicing multiple communications devices in specialty networks.
 Diagnose and test voice, data, and specialty (RF) network infrastructure.
 Expectations include; the ability to perform unsupervised installations, conduct independent system level trouble shooting, proficiency on varied specialty systems.

 - As a Level II Voice and Data Technician with additional RF experience and additional specific training and/or with additional Chevron site-specific knowledge.

 - Works with other third party supplied personnel engaged in the installation, maintenance, and repair of voice, data, and RF equipment.

 - Tracks and manages the assets of the voice, data, and RF network.

 - Ability to install, maintain, configure, and troubleshoot communication transmission systems e.g., microwave, radio, satellite, fiber, cable.
 This includes in-house and vendor supplied services.